KeplerC/fogros2-ls/README.md

 ```
 Note that machine A and machine B do not need to configure any IP address, and they automatically connect.

 Please refer to the  [README](./sgc_launch/README.md) for writing the launch file for your application.
+FogROS2-SGC supports automatic topic discovery, but it is recommended to expose the public interface only if intended.

 ## Run as a standalone process
 ### Build and Run